Keynote Speaker · AI, Higher Ed, and Open Ed

 "We've Been Here Before: What the Last Technological Revolution Can Teach Us About the Next One"

-60-90 minutes · for institutional and organizational leaders navigating the questions every institution in higher education is asking right now
+60-90 minutes · for institutional and organizational leaders navigating AI

 What audiences take away